RiPires/116Sn-p-g-117Sb_Analysis/README.md

+# 116Sn(p,g)117Sb_Analysis

+Repository containing experiment data files, analysis scripts and simulations, over the proton capture on 116Sn cross-section determination, using the activation method, at astrophysicaly relevant energies for the p-process, comparing gamma- and X-rays emission yields.

+# CNA directory
+Irradiation and Decay data files for each activation energy run at CNA.
+As well as Calibration files of the HPGe and SDD detectors used.
+Scripts for data analysis.

+# CTN directory
+Irradiation and Decay data files of the activation run at CTN.
+As well as Calibration files of the BEGe and SDD detectors used.
+Scripts for data analysis.

-# 117Sb_Eff
+# DetSim directory
-Repository for the development of Geant4 simulations of BEGe and SDD detectors efficiency in the detection of gamma and X-ray from 117Sb radioactive decay.
+Development of Geant4 simulations of the HPGe, BEGe and SDD detectors used at CTN and CNA.
+Simulation of detectors efficiency and ROOT scripts for analysis.